SilentCA/ni_devices_utilities/docs/dev_notes.md

 - `dig_edge_edge`: Specifies on which edge of a digital pulse to start acquiring or generating samples.
 - `dig_edge_src`: Specifies the name of a terminal where there is a digital signal to use as the source of the Start Trigger.
 - `cfg_dig_edge_start_trig()`: Configures the task to start acquiring or generating samples on a rising or falling edge of a digital signal.

+# nidaqmx.task.out_stream
+Exposes an output data stream on a DAQmx task.
+- `regen_mode`: Specifies whether to allow NI-DAQmx to generate the same data multiple times.

+# nidaqmx.stream_writers
+用来向NI-DAQmx task中的输出通道写入输入数据
+- class `Writes samples to a single digital output channel in an NI-DAQmx task.`: Writes samples to a single digital output channel in an NI-DAQmx task.
+  - `write_many_sample_port_byte()`: Writes one or more 8-bit unsigned integer samples to a single digital output channel in a task.
+  - `write_one_sample_port_byte()`: Writes a single 8-bit unsigned integer sample to a single digital output channel in a task.
+  - `write_one_sample_multi_line()`: Writes a single boolean sample to a single digital output channel in a task.
+The channel can contain multiple digital lines.

 # 查看系统上可用的设备和设备的可用通道
 通道名称示例